 Lost Traffic Ticket in KentuckyPage OverviewSUMMARY: How to Find Lost Kentucky Traffic Ticket Information

 The Kentucky Court of Justice website features a tool to search Kentucky court records online by party, case, or citation.
-You don't have your ticket, so chances are you don't know the case or citation number; however, you can try to use the “Search by Party" option, which only requires your last name.
+You don't have your traffic ticket, so chances are you don't know the case or citation number; however, you can try to use the “Search by Party" option, which only requires your last name.

-If the system finds your citation, great―it will take you to a page that provides you with enough information to either take care of your prepayment, or contact your county's court (see below); if it doesn't, you'll need to follow the below instructions.
+If the system finds your lost traffic citation, great―it will take you to a page that provides you with enough information to either take care of your prepayment, or contact your county's court (see below); if it doesn't, you'll need to follow the below instructions.

 Kentucky handles traffic tickets on a county level.
 If you can remember which county you were ticketed in, skip down to learn how to contact that county's courthouse.

 If you can't remember which county you were in, you can contact your local office of the Kentucky Transportation Cabinet (KYTC).

 Once you know the county you received your Kentucky traffic ticket in, you can visit the KY Court of Justice's website to search circuit court clerks by county.
 Your county's page provides contact and address information.

 Because you lost your traffic ticket, when you call the court you'll need to ask about:

 - Your court date and time.
 Traffic tickets include these, and you need them for two reasons: One, to prepay your ticket fine and court cost (if you choose to plead "guilty"), and two, to respond to your KY traffic ticket on time and avoid license suspension.

 This is also a good time to let the clerk know if you want to request Kentucky traffic school.
 Usually, drivers can send a written request along with a copy of their traffic citations and all applicable ticket fines and fees, but because you don't have a copy of your traffic ticket, go ahead and find out about requesting traffic school over the phone or in person.